nov4marine/Beryllium/docs and instructions/economy.md

         Total Consumption = Base Need + Wealth Effect * Price Effect

+        --- Revised since the above actually is ambiguous about whether consumption is expenditure on good or quantity of good ---

+        Subsistence expenditure Es = N * P where N is quantity of goods, P is current price

+        Supernumerary expenditure Ew = (a * w) ** b * (Pb / Pi) ** ei
+        where a is slope, w is wealth, b is normal/inferior/superior good, Pb is base price, Pi is current price, ei is demand price elasticity

+        Quantity Demanded Qi = (Es + Ew) / Pi

+        Actual Quantity Demanded Qa =

         Total spending power formula:
         X = s * income + (1 - s) * wealth
         Where: